keptn/spec/cloudevents.md

 ([&uarr; up to index](#keptn-cloud-events))

 ## Get SLI Done
-The *get-sli done* event is sent when the data gathering by a SLI provider is done.
+The *get-sli.done* event is sent when the data gathering by a SLI provider is done.

 ### type
 ```json